Seaforth, Ontario: The Van Egmond Reserve

 Built by the eldest son of Colonel Anthony Van Egmond in 1846, it represents an example of Georgian architecture and Classical Revival styles.
 The house was restored with assistance from the Ontario Heritage Trust.
 The bricks were handmade on the property.
 Their variance in colour in the exterior walls is an indication that the home was built over an extended period of time, their difference in colour being a result of the varying conditions under which successive loads of bricks were fired during the course of construction.

 The house and grounds were saved in the early 1970s from demolition and a housing development by a group of community volunteers.
 Funds were raised to purchase the property and restore it to how it might have been prior to 1867.
 It was recognized as an Ontario Heritage property and signs indicative of that direct travelers to the Reserve.
 The Province of Ontario supported the restoration of the property and will become its owners should the local Van Egmond Foundation discontinue its work to ensure the property is safe and open to the public, in the summer and for special events.
 The Foundation continues to raise funds and to ensure the property is recognized as a local resource attempting to preserve the history of the early settlement and development of the region.
-Overlooking the Bayfield River, the grounds are a rural retreat offering a quiet spot for a picnic.